 Instead, we discover that Albus was right, and that Tom, for absolutely no reason that makes any kind of sense, made a Horcrux out of a living snake.

 Admittedly he had a clear and present reason to keep that snake close to him at the time.
-He needed her venom in order to survive for a year (and probably magically enlarged her to increase the venom supply).
+He needed her venom in order to survive for a yearwhile he was waiting to be reincarnated (and probably magically enlarged her to increase the venom supply).
 But that hardly required turning her into a Horcrux, which in the natural way was bound eventually to die.

 Of course, it is possible that he expected to be truly immortal by the time that happened.

 And yet, John and his Scar-o-Vision filter looked awfully tempting about then.